royal2005/Geometry-Dash/README.md

 # Geometry Dash

 ## Overview
-Welcome to Geometry Dash, a project created with graphics library.
+Welcome to Geometry Dash, a project created with the graphics library.
 This repository encompasses two distinct programs:

 ### Geometry Dash Game:
 Immerse yourself in an exhilarating platformer experience inspired by the renowned game.